phil-rice/Phils-Blog/_posts/2015-11-22-Real-World-Play-Testing-Part-1.markdown

 #Getting started

-As we are using Scala Play 2.5, we need to use a suitable testing framework for it.
+As we are using Scala Play 2.4, we need to use a suitable testing framework for it.
 This website https://www.playframework.com/documentation/2.5.x/ScalaFunctionalTestingWithScalaTest recommends using ScalaTest + Play, which can be found here http://www.scalatest.org/plus/play.
-At the time of writing there wasn't a version that was released for use with
-Play 2.5.

-The following added to the build file seems to work, although I'd rather use an actual released version!
+The following added to the build file seems to work, although I'd rather use an actual released version (not available at the time of writing)

 {% highlight scala %}
 libraryDependencies ++= Seq(